owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 ownCloud supports SMB notifications with an ``occ`` command, ``occ wnd:listen``.

 ..
-Note:: The notifier only works with remote storages on Windows servers.
+Note:: The notifier only works with remote storage on Windows servers.
 It does not work reliably with Linux servers due to technical limitations.

 Your ``smbclient`` versions needs to be 4.x, as older versions do not support